severian5it/BoardgameNerd/README.md

 ## How to run this project locally

-To run this project on your own IDE follow the instructions below:

-Ensure you have the following tools:
+To run this project on your own IDE follow the instructions below, and ensure you have the following tools:

 - An IDE such as [Visual Studio Code](https://code.visualstudio.com/)

-The following **must be installed** on your machine:
+And the following tools, <ins> that  must be installed on your machine </ins>:

 - [PIP](https://pip.pypa.io/en/stable/installing/)
 - [Python 3](https://www.python.org/downloads/)
 - [Git](https://gist.github.com/derhuerst/1b15ff4652a867391f03)
 - An account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or MongoDB running locally on your machine.
-- How to set up your Mongo Atlas account [here](https://docs.atlas.mongodb.com/).
+- Here how to set up your Mongo Atlas account [here](https://docs.atlas.mongodb.com/).

 ### Installation

 the following instruction applies to `MacOS` or `Linux` environment, for Windows please find the following [this link](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) on how to activate an enviroment, and install  modules from requirements file.

 1. clone locally the github repository with the following command.